 Doulas Saving lives

 Black women in the United States are three times more likely to die from complications related to pregnancy and childbirth than white women.
-Notably, the deep racial disparities in maternal health outcomes persist across income and education levels, indicating that racism in the health care setting is a driving force of disparities.
-A growing body of research indicates that stress related to daily exposure to racism detrimentally impacts birth outcomes.
-Moreover, communities of color have consistently reported mistreatment and dismissive behaviors from perinatal health care providers.
+Notably, the deep racial disparities in maternal health outcomes persist across income and education levels, indicating that racism in healthcare is a driving force of inequalities.
+A growing body of research shows that stress related to daily exposure to racism detrimentally impacts birth outcomes.
+Moreover, communities of color have consistently reported mistreatment and dismissive behaviors from perinatal healthcare providers.

-Community-based doulas are particularly well suited to improve racial disparities in health outcomes by ensuring that pregnant people who face the greatest risk of discrimination and mistreatment in the medical system receive the additional support they require.
-As members of the communities they serve, community-based doulas are able to intimately understand the needs of their clients and effectively build trusting relationships.
+Community-based doulas are particularly well suited to improve racial disparities in health outcomes by ensuring that pregnant people who face the most significant risk of discrimination and mistreatment in the medical system receive the additional support they require.
+Community-based doulas can intimately understand their clients’ needs and effectively build trusting relationships as members of the communities they serve.
 Research demonstrates that a strong doula/client relationship grounded in trust and shared experience increases a pregnant person’s engagement in care, agency in decision-making, and overall improved health outcomes.

-In addition to cesarean births, Neonatal Intensive Care Unit (NICU) admissions are a driving factor of high health care costs.
-The Institute of Medicine estimates that the annual health care cost in the United States associated with preterm delivery is $26.2 billion, or $51,600 per infant.
+In addition to cesarean births, Neonatal Intensive Care Unit (NICU) admissions drive high healthcare costs.
+The Institute of Medicine estimates that the annual healthcare cost in the United States associated with preterm delivery is $26.2 billion, or $51,600 per infant.
 One study found that when looking at the beneficial impact of doulas on cesarean and preterm birth rates among Medicaid beneficiaries regionally, doula care was associated with a savings of $58.4 million and 3,288 fewer preterm births annually.

-Doulas also have the potential to reduce spending as research shows that doula care increases the initiation and duration of breastfeeding.
+Doulas also have the potential to reduce spending, as research shows that doula care increases the initiation and duration of breastfeeding.
 Breastfeeding reduces a parent’s risk of breast and ovarian cancer, type 2 diabetes, and high blood pressure.
 Breastfed babies have lower rates of asthma, type 1 diabetes, and sudden infant death syndrome.
-The CDC estimates that the health concerns associated with low rates of breastfeeding add over $3 billion dollars to U.S. health care costs annually.
+The CDC estimates that the health concerns associated with low breastfeeding rates add over $3 billion to U.S. healthcare costs annually.